(reading time: 1 hour, 2 minutes)

 There was nothing to guide him now.
 Alast tried to head away from their meal in a new direction.
 He stopped.
 Think.
 You have tools.
 The boy put his sheath back on his belt and held his left hand out in front of him.
 His fingers twitched and pulled his arm in a slightly different direction.
 The beast is that way, so must be the tile’s home.

 It was on the bropato that he finally fell to his knees, but only because it shook.
-He tried to find purchase, but the young papery wood was too smooth.
-The ground wriggled again, sounding like a cross between a sail flapping in a strong wind and an aker rising from the dirt.
+Attempts to find purchase were fruitless, the young papery wood too smooth.
+The ground quaked again, sounding like a cross between a sail flapping in a strong wind and an aker rising from the dirt.
 Alast felt himself lifted into the air.
 His knees and palms sank as the wood bent.
 Air rushed through his hair.
-He leaned forward to avoid rolling backwards.
+He leaned forward to avoid rolling backward.
 The bropato was being pulled somewhere, with him onboard.

 His eyes began to pick up the shapes of the sheets; something was softening the darkness.
 Alast heard the same cry he heard aboard the ekapad and when he looked up he saw stars perched in the highest recesses of the bropato.
 Their light was very dim, but it was enough for him to make out his surroundings.
 He had expected a general box shape, something reflecting the appearance of Block, but what he got was astonishing curves and swells.

 The caverns were bubble-shaped, the walls made from overlapping sheets of the wood.
 Giant white flowers bloomed at every edge and corner, sometimes weighing on them so much that they were pulled away from the wall.
 Blooms of the wood itself, like folducted art, dotted the ground; they were big enough to serve as bedrooms.